 The Board of Education may expel students guilty of gross disobedience or misconduct in accordance with the procedures set forth in Board Policy 7:190, governing student behavior.
-Whenever there is evidence that mental illness may be the cause for suspension or expulsion, the Department of Mental Health shall be invited to send a representative to shall be invited to send a representative to consult with the Board at a meeting held to consider such suspension or expulsion.
+Whenever there is evidence that mental illness may be the cause for suspension or expulsion, the Department of Mental Health shall be invited to send a representative to consult with the Board at a meeting held to consider such suspension or expulsion.